Tresquel/randomscreenshot/README.md

 do whatever you want with the code its literally 23 lines of html and js idrc

-for some reason github pages doesnt wanna work with it xD

 # Why?
 I was bored